These are great resources that you can access both locally and state-wide!

 What’s working?
 What are the obstacles?
 How can we work together to create more opportunities for ourselves and our community here locally?

-Meetings are every 2nd Monday of the month at 4pm in the SVC Multipurpose room.
+Meetings to be announced soon.
 For more information, please contact Janice Blackmore at email@example.com or 360-510-1457.

 Todas las personas elegibles para DACA en nuestra comunidad están invitadas a estas juntas para compartir historias, recursos, e ideas para seguir adelante.
 Es una oportunidad para aprender de cada uno de los beneficiaros.